lusaxweb/vuesax/docs/components/notifications.md

 ## Icons

-Notifications can have icons to give a better user experience and report with a more pleasant and intuitive notification for this is the property `icon` a serious example: `icon: 'chat'`
+Notifications can have icons inside in order to give a better user experience and notify with a more pleasant and intuitive notification.
+For making this use the `icon` property.
+A real-case example would be: `icon: 'chat'`
 ::: tip
 Vuesax use the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
 :::